Inflammatory Breast Cancer

 Recurrent Inflammatory Breast Cancer

 Inflammatory breast cancer can return at any time.
-Scheduling regular follow-up appointments for exams and imaging with an inflammatory breast cancer specialist can ensure recurring breast cancer is caught early and treated immediately.
+Scheduling regular follow-up appointments for physical exams and imaging with an inflammatory breast cancer specialist can catch recurring breast cancer early and ensure treatment is started immediately.

 Diagnosing Inflammatory Breast Cancer

-Your oncologist will perform a physical exam, request tests, and perform a skin punch biopsy of the breast tissue to identify subtypes, determine the stage of your cancer (how much cancer is present), and whether the cancer has spread.
+Your oncologist will perform a physical exam, request tests, and perform a skin punch biopsy of the breast tissue to identify the type of tumor that is present, determine the stage of your cancer (how much cancer is present), and whether the cancer has spread.
 A diagnosis takes into consideration your symptoms, risk factors such as age (it is more common in younger women), health status, ethnicity (it is more common in Black women), previous cancer diagnoses, and test results.

 Physical Exam